ZJiyoung/ZJiyoung/README.md

 HTML, CSS, Javascript
-- interested in React
-- going to learn Node.js

 Python, SQL
-- have an understanding of Python, SQL
-- Related projects are planned.

 <!--
 **ZJiyoung/ZJiyoung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.